Publicity is one of the most important and underestimated elements of theatre. Why?

 As per show tradition, cast and crew will always end up buying show merchandise!

-On your left is a quilt of long time member Michael Soul's NUTS show shirts and jumpers.
+On your right is a quilt of long-time member Michael Soul's NUTS show shirts and jumpers.
 Now that's quite a collection.
-Better start auditioning now guys!
+Better start auditioning now!